 Glamping in Texas: Texas weather

 I often describe the weather in Texas as bipolar.
-You know, if you don’t like it just wait a little while because it will change.
+You know, if you don’t like it wait a little while because it will change.

-The weather will vary depending on where exactly you are in the state (and remember, it is a HUGE state).
+The weather will vary depending on where you are in the state (and remember, it is a HUGE state).

-South Texas is notorious for long, hot, humid summers and mild winters, while northern areas can get colder in the winters, it is also hot and humid in the summers.
+South Texas is notorious for long, hot, humid summers and mild winters; while northern areas can get colder in the winters, it is also hot and humid in the summers.

 If traveling in the winter, consider the Texas Hill Country for mild, enjoyable weather conditions.